Password protected for licensing.

 In this collaboration with the design consultancy Near Future Laboratory, we used a seemingly counterintuitive research strategy (creating the user manual to a nonexistent car) to speculate on how interaction design will meet the new challenges posed by self-driving automobiles.
 We wanted to dig into the details, discussing the known topics and discovering new questions about the unknown.

 “Represent the features, attributes, characteristics, and behaviors of the self-driving car and its requisite ‘ecosystems’ through the vehicle's Quick Start Guide.”

-Minnow is a smart water meter that was designed as a collaboration among graduate students at California College of the Arts (CCA).
-It was awarded first prize in the CCA Business of Design startup competition in 2014.
+Minnow is a smart water meter that was designed for the CCA Business of Design startup competition in 2014.
 It was awarded first prize.

-Our vision for Minnow was to change people’s relationships to water by giving them access to information about how and where they use it.
+Our vision for Minnow was to change people’s water use by giving them access to information about how and where they use it.